Wisdom Teeth Removal Without Opioids

 Your safety is our top priority...

-Our greatest emphasis is your safety.
-We determine the safest technique possible for you based on your health history, state-of-art 3d scans, anatomy, and a pre-anesthetic evaluation.
+all of our procedures, we determine the safest technique possible for you.
+This is based on your health history, state-of-art 3d scans, anatomy, and a pre-anesthetic evaluation.

 Reduce your exposure to potentially addictive drugs.